Sometimes cleaning products must be cleaned out, too. What’s the best way to clean up a cleaning mess?

 Read the Label for Proper Disposal

-If the manufacturer did not provide this type of information, the American Cleaning Institute suggests thinking about how you typically use the product to help you make the best disposal choice.
-For example, if you have extra laundry detergent or a liquid disinfectant, it’s safe to pour it down the drain with running water.
+If the manufacturer doesn’t provide ingredients information, the American Cleaning Institute suggests that you consider how you typically use the product to help you make the best disposal choice.
+For example, if you have extra laundry detergent or liquid disinfectant, it is generally safe to pour it down the drain with running water.

 Always Recycle (and Precycle)

 Once you’ve disposed of your extra cleaning products, it’s time to recycle those containers.
 Most household cleaning products come in containers that should be easy to recycle in your curbside bin.
 Because local rules vary widely, please contact your local recycling service if you have any doubts about how to recycle these items:

 - Common plastics used for cleaning product containers are PET and HDPE (commonly labeled as plastic #1 and #2), which are some of the easiest plastics to recycle.